vllm-project/vllm/docs/source/models/adding_model.rst

 2. Make your code compatible with vLLM
 --------------------------------------

-For a model to be compatible with vLLM, there are two requirements:
+To ensure compatibility with vLLM, your model must meet the following requirements:

-1. Initialization code: All of vLLM's modules inside the model must be provided with a `prefix` argument in their constructor, which is usually the full name of the module in the model's state dict.
-The `prefix` argument is used in many places in vLLM, including but not limited to:
+1. Initialization Code: All vLLM modules within the model must include a `prefix` argument in their constructor.
+This `prefix` is typically the full name of the module in the model's state dictionary and is crucial for:

-    * Optional non-uniform quantization support.
-A quantized checkpoint can quantize some layers, while keeping others in full precision.
-When `prefix` is provided before initialization, we can match the `prefix` of the current layer with the quantization config to check if we need to initialize the layer in quantized mode.
+    * Runtime support: vLLM's attention operators are registered in a model's state by their full names.
+Each attention operator must have a unique prefix as its layer name to avoid conflicts.
-    * Necessary runtime support. vLLM's attention operators are registered in a model's state by its full name.
-Every attention operator in the model must be registered with a unique name to avoid conflicts.
+    * Non-uniform quantization support: A quantized checkpoint can selectively quantize certain layers while keeping others in full precision.
+By providing the `prefix` during initialization, vLLM can match the current layer's `prefix` with the quantization configuration to determine if the layer should be initialized in quantized mode.

-The initialization code should look like:
+The initialization code should look like this:

 .. code-block:: python